home-assistant/companion.home-assistant/docs/notifications/commands.md

             ble_uuid: "b4306bba-0e3a-44df-9518-dc74284e8214"
 ```

-If you have updated the android app to 2022.8 you must use `command` in place of `title` like the below example:
+If you have updated the Android app to 2022.8 you must use `command` in place of `title`.

 ## Bluetooth